LangGraph 1.0α & LangChain 1.0α — The New Defaults for Building Agentic Systems

 - Streaming only tokens when users need progress → add

-- Ephemeral memory in prod → add real checkpointer + threads
+updates - Ephemeral memory in prod → add real checkpointer + threads

 - Hard-coding provider-specific parsing → use content blocks